ranja-sarkar/DecisionTree/README.md

 Read: https://sebastianraschka.com/faq/docs/decisiontree-error-vs-entropy.html

-High information gain implies that a split leads to more homogenous subsets, making it favorable for building an accurate classifier.
+High **information gain (IG)** implies that a split leads to more homogenous subsets, making it favorable for building an accurate classifier.
 A decision tree algorithm uses information gain to split a node and choose the features that lead to maximum reduction in uncertainty (impurity) in the child nodes over that in the parent node.

 <img width="222" alt="11" src="https://github.com/user-attachments/assets/3163e8df-d86a-42b2-bc46-e6216ef0c3e9" />